Harmontown/harmontown.github.io/docs/_episodes/299/index.md

 title:                "The Christmas with No Underwear"
 image:                "episode-placeholder.jpg"
 description: |-
   The show breaks new ground with a cold open ad, Dan introduces the show's latest lovable sponsored character M.C.
 Gun Control, we explore Dan's therapy revelations and Jeff hatches a cunning plan turning himself into a tree.
-Featuring Dan Harmon, Jeff ...
 showDate:
 releaseDate:          "2018-03-28 10:00:00Z"
 duration:             "02:06:46"